cl-roberts/pws-herring-basa/README.md

 Trochta, J. T., and T. A. Branch.
 2021.
 Applying Bayesian model selection to determine ecological covariates for recruitment and natural mortality in stock assessment.
 ICES Journal of Marine Science 78:2875-2894.

-Trochta, J. T., M. Groner, P. Hershberger, and T. A. Branch. in review.
+Trochta, J. T., M. Groner, P. Hershberger, and T. A. Branch.
+2022.
 A better way to account for disease in fisheries stock assessment: the powerful potential of seroprevalence data.
-ICES Journal of Marine Science.
+Canadian Journal of Aquatic and Fisheries Sciences 79(4): 611-630